 This effort would not be possible without the generous assistance and participation from all volunteers and surveyors who dedicated time towards planning and implementing this survey and creating and editing this report to ensure safety and success for all involved.
 We would also like to acknowledge the private landowners and associated land managers who helped facilitate crucial access points in remote stretches of the river.
-Thank you to all of the following volunteers and stakeholders including those listed below for being a critical part of this survey and reporting effort: Abel Brumo, Andrew Goldman, Caroline Hall, Dan Mar, Deja Malone-Persha, Eddy Koch, Ishan Vernalis.
-Jacob Pounds, Jeremy Heidrick, Josh Koepke, Jon P, Karen Kenfield, Karlee Jewel, Lauren Dusek, Michael Zontos, Michelle Gilroy, Natalynne Delapp-Hinton, Nathan Sailor, Nick Robinson, Pat Righter, Ryan Hinton, Steve Gough, Steve Harrison, Tim Nelson, Whelan Gilkerson, and Zane Ruddy.
+Thank you to all of the volunteers and stakeholders for being a critical part of this effort.
+See Table 2 below for a list of participants.